NORTHFIELD BOARD OF EDUCATION FILE CODE: 5141.21

 Student Self-Administration of Medication

-- Provide written certification from the student’s physician that the student has asthma or another potentially life-threatening illness and is capable of and has been instructed in the proper method of self-administration of medication;
+B. Provide written certification from the student’s physician that the student has asthma, diabetes, another potentially life-threatening illness, is subject to a life-threatening allergic reaction, or has adrenal insufficiency and is capable of and has been instructed in the proper method of self-administration of medication; and

 The board shall: